instructian/ART3870_Web_Development/lab_1.md

 Create basic index.html files for each folder
 Watch this video https://goo.gl/HDwg3F  and update all you pages with text and images Upload your files to github (drag and drop ** in chrome **)

+## Present next Monday
+1. Completed portfolio using Zurb Foundation framework (full first draft)
+2. Completed landing , portfolio (links to content) and about pages
+3. Lucid chart wireframe and worksheets linked to lab 1 on portfolio page
+4. Toggl time report for portfolio project

 ## Advanced version
    ```